WeirdConstructor/Kickmess/README.md

 # Kickmess - A Kick Drum Synthesizer

-This project ports the easy to use and good sounding _Kicker_ plugin from LMMS to a reusable audio plugin format on Linux.
-The DSP code has been ported and also slightly changed, that means an accurate reimplementation of _Kicker_ is out of scope.
+Kickmess is a port of the easy to use and good sounding _Kicker_ plugin from LMMS to a reusable audio plugin format on Linux (VST currently).
+The DSP code has been ported and also changed, that means an accurate reimplementation of _Kicker_ is out of scope.

+More features and changes might be added and before Version 1.0 is released I will not guarantee that your presets will sound the same.
+After Version 1.0 significant changes will come with a change in the major version number.

 Currently this crate generates a VST (Version 2.4) plugin.
 Eventually this will be changed to LV2, once rust-lv2 does not require the _inPlaceBroken_ feature anymore.

-Support for other platforms (Windows or MacOS) is currently out of scope, but depending on the amount of code I might be okay to maintain contributions.
+Support for more platforms (MacOS) is currently out of scope, but depending on the amount of code I might maintain contributions.

 <a href="http://m8geil.de/data/git/kickmess/res/screenshot1.png">
 <img align="left" width="811" height="556" src="http://m8geil.de/data/git/kickmess/res/screenshot1.png">